-- (a) Not less than At least 30 days prior to filing an application for a certificate, the applicant shall hold not less than at least one public information session in each county in which the proposed facility is to be located, at which session the applicant shall present information regarding the project and receive provide an opportunity for comments and questions from the public to be addressed by the applicant. - (b) The applicant shall publish a public notice not less than 14 days before each such session in one or more newspapers having a regular circulation in the county in which the session is to be held.
-This, which notice shall describe the nature and location of the proposed facility.
-The applicant shall mail a copy of this notice to the proposed facility host municipalities and unincorporated places, municipalities and unincorporated places abutting the host municipalities and unincorporated places, and other municipalities and unincorporated places that are the subject of or covered by studies included with or referenced in the application. - (c) Not less than 10 days before each such session, the applicant shall provide to the chairperson of the committee a copy of the public notice published pursuant to (b) above. - (d) The applicant shall arrange for a transcript of such session to be prepared and shall include the transcript in its application for a certificate.
+- (a) Not less than 30 days prior to filing an application for a certificate, the applicant shall hold not less than one public information session in each county in which the proposed facility is to be located, at which session the applicant shall present information regarding the project and provide an opportunity for comments and questions from the public to be addressed by the applicant. - (b) The applicant shall publish a public notice not less than 14 days before each such session in one or more newspapers having a regular circulation in the county in which the session is to be held.
+This notice shall describe the nature and location of the proposed facility.
+The applicant shall mail a copy of this notice to each of the affected communities by first class mail and to each owner of abutting property by certified mail. - (c) Not less than 10 days before each such session, the applicant shall provide to the chairperson of the committee a copy of the public notice published pursuant to (b) above. - (d) The applicant shall arrange for a transcript of such session to be prepared and shall include the transcript in its application for a certificate.